-Backlog associated with continuing operations as of March 31, 2006 was \$727.2 million, a 6.7% increase from December 31, 2005 backlog of \$681.7 million, and a 26.8% increase from March 31, 2005 backlog of \$573.3 million.
-The increase in backlog from the prior yearend is primarily from significant new multi-family work in Southern California and Washington D.C., along with healthcare and education work in Arizona.
+Backlog associated with continuing operations as of September 30, 2006 was \$678.9 million, a 1.6% decrease from June 30, 2006 backlog of \$690.0 million, and a 6.5% increase from September 30, 2005 backlog of \$634.1 million (all on a same store basis).
+The decrease in backlog from the prior quarter end is primarily from one of our larger multi-family operations working through its larger than usual existing backlog.

-Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw modest year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2004 and 2005.
-We continue to see signs that activity levels in our industry may continue to increase throughout 2006.
+Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw modest year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2004 and 2005 and during the first nine months of 2006.
+We continue to see signs that activity levels in our industry may continue to increase during the remainder of 2006.
 These observations are based on nonresidential construction spending trends, shipment data from HVAC equipment manufacturers, forecasts from construction industry analysts, and anecdotal indications of renewed project consideration.

-Along with the indications noted above that suggest industry activity is improving, there remain the following cautionary factors in the industry environment, each of which is discussed at greater length in the introduction above.
+Along with the indications noted above that suggest industry activity is improving, there remain the following cautionary factors in the industry environment, each of which is discussed at greater length in the "Introduction and Overview" above.
 Since HVAC and related installation and replacement decisions are capital decisions usually involving some amount of discretion, they tend to be affected to a greater degree by macroeconomic or geopolitical uncertainty.
 Negative developments or events in these arenas, should they occur, will likely cause end users to defer HVAC and related spending decisions, thereby reducing our revenues.

-We continue to experience a noticeable amount of price competition in our markets, which restrains our ability to increase revenues.
+We continue to experience a noticeable amount of price competition in our markets, which restrains somewhat our ability to profitably increase revenues.

-While we believe we will see increased industry activity levels throughout 2006, in view of all of the foregoing factors, we may continue to experience only modest revenue growth or revenue declines in upcoming periods.
-In addition, if general economic activity in the US slows significantly from current levels, we may realize decreases in revenue and lower operating margins.
+While we believe we will see increased industry activity levels through the remainder of 2006, in view of all of the foregoing factors, we may continue to experience only modest revenue growth or revenue declines in upcoming periods.
+In addition, if general economic activity in the United States slows significantly from current levels, we may realize decreases in revenue and lower operating margins.

-Gross Profit-Gross profit increased \$9.5 million, or 34.6%, to \$36.8 million for the first quarter of 2006 as compared to the same period in 2005.
-As a percentage of revenues, historical gross profit for the first quarter of 2006 was 15.5%, up from 14.0% in the first quarter of 2005.
-The increase in gross profit percentage resulted primarily from increased profitability in one of our larger multi-family operations (approximately \$1.1 million) and improved margins in our California operations (approximately \$1.3 million) and Arizona operation (approximately \$1.1 million).
-These gains were partially offset by job underperformance at our multi-family Georgia operation (approximately \$0.8 million).
+Gross Profit-Gross profit increased \$7.1 million, or 18.0%, to \$46.2 million for the third quarter of 2006 as compared to the same period in 2005.
+As a percentage of revenues, historical gross profit for the third quarter of 2006 was 16.1%, down from 16.6% in the third quarter of 2005.
+The decrease in gross profit percentage resulted primarily from an increased proportion of new construction work due to stronger activity levels, and by job underperformance at our Connecticut operations (approximately \$1.4 million).